henriqueferro/my-sandbox-lab/native-spring-ai/README.md

 - **Java 22**: The project uses Java 22 as the programming language.
 - **GraalVM 20**: The project uses GraalVM to execute Java bytecode.
-- **Spring AI**: Spring AI is an application framework for AI engineering.
+- **Spring AI 0.8.1**: Spring AI is an application framework for AI engineering.
 - **Open AI**: OpenAI is an artificial intelligence to use as Model on Spring AI.

 ## Prerequisites